joyent/containersummit-workshop/challenge1/README.md

 ![image](../images/challenge1.png)

 In this challenge we have a simple frontend for our system.
 Let's start by installing the dependencies and running it.

-If you haven't done so already, start by running `yarn install` in the top level directory of this repo.
+If you haven't done so already, run `yarn install` in the top level directory of this repo.

 ```sh
 cd frontend/